 Competitive equilibrium is an assignment of prices to states, such that each consumer optimizes with respect to his subjective belief given the headline price; each firm offers the product if and only if this is profitable given the headline price, the state, and the firm's type π ; and supply equals demand in every state.
 An equilibrium is interior if there are both active and inactive firms in each state.
-As long as there is some variation in consumers' bare willingness to pay for the product (i.e., demand is downward sloping), interior equilibria are fully revealing, such that rational consumers can infer the expected add-on from the equilibrium price.
+As long as there is variation in consumers' bare willingness to pay (i.e., demand is downward sloping), interior equilibria are fully revealing, such that rational consumers can perfectly infer the expected add-on from the headline price.
 By comparison, boundedly rational consumers can only partially decipher the signal that equilibrium prices provide, and therefore form wrong add-on estimates.

-Our analysis of interior equilibrium focuses on the limit case in which the variation in consumers' bare willingness to pay is negligible.
-In this limit, since there are many consumers of each type, the equilibrium price in each state is driven by the cognitive type with the lowest estimate of the expected hidden charge (which itself is inferred from the equilibrium price).
+Our analysis of interior equilibrium in Section 3 focuses on the limit case in which the variation in consumers' bare willingness to pay is negligible.
+In this limit, since there are many consumers of each type, the equilibrium price in each state is driven by the cognitive type with the lowest hidden-charge estimate (which itself is inferred from the headline price).
 An interior equilibrium exists for a range of values of our primitives.
-Moreover, it is uniquely characterized by what is formally a Bellman equation - as if "the market" tries to minimize a discounted average of add-on charges across states.
-The Bellman equation expresses the interdependence across states that arises from the presence of imperfectly discerning consumers.
+We show that it is uniquely characterized by a functional equation that is formally a Bellman equation - as if "the market" tries to minimize a discounted average of add-on charges across states.
+The Bellman equation expresses interdependence across states arising from the presence of imperfectly discerning consumers: Changes in the hidden charge in one state can end up having a "contagious" effect on equilibrium outcomes in another state, when the equilibrium price in that state is driven by consumer types whose coarse perception cannot distinguish between the two states.